Health: Mental Health Adult Services (6140P)

 Percent of Adults who Attend a Follow-Up Visit with a Clinical Provider within Seven Days

 BHRS has concentrated follow-up services after hospitalization for young adults so that most of the services are now being provided before discharge reducing the need for follow-up visits.
-However, for adults and older adults, the percent who do see a provider within seven days is under target at 50 percent.
-Work with the Health Plan of San Mateo and the BHRS contract evaluator, brought to light deficiencies in the data collection instruments used to measure performance in follow up to hospitalizations.
-Nonetheless, BHRS continues to employ strategies to improve performance, including: the recent opening of the Geriatric Behavioral Health Unit at Seton Medical Center, which provides 20 beds for the acute care of patients 65 years of age and older; the recent acquisition of four inpatient beds nearby that are available 24/7 in a facility with enhanced services that are easily accessible to BHRS staff, as opposed to placing patients in facilities located across the Bay area making it difficult to engage and transition patients; and, the development of a new contract template with significant performance expectations that is in the process of being executed with all acute inpatient hospitals where BHRS patients are placed.
+We have seen improvement in this measure as a result of the recent opening of the Geriatric Behavioral Health Unit at Seton Medical Center, which provides 20 beds for the acute care of patients 65 years of age and older; the recent acquisition of four inpatient beds nearby that are available 24/7 in a facility with enhanced services that are easily accessible to BHRS staff, as opposed to placing patients in facilities located across the Bay area making it difficult to engage and transition patients; and, the development of a new contract template with significant performance expectations that is in the process of being executed with all acute inpatient hospitals where BHRS patients are placed.

 Percent of Adult Clients Receiving Full Service Partnership Services who Experience a Reduction in Hospitalizations